 Usually, electrical conductors have loosely bound electrons.
 Most metals are excellent electric conductors.
 The element that is the best electrical conductor is silver.
 Liquids that contain ions also conduct electricity.
 These include salt solutions, acids, and bases.

 Electrolytes are electrical conductors.
 Learn what they are and how they work.

 Electric Insulator Examples

 Most organic materials are electric insulators because electrons aren’t as free to move in covalent bonds.
 Sea water contains ions and conducts electricity, but pure water is an electric insulator.
-Some elements can be conductors or insulators, depending on their form or allotrope.
+Some elements are either conductors or insulators, depending on their form or allotrope.
+For example, carbon is either a conductor or an insulator.
 Graphite is an electric conductor, while diamond is an electric insulator.

 - Dry wood

 Most metals conduct heat as well as electricity.
 But, electrical and thermal conductivity don’t always go hand-in-hand.
 For example, diamond is an electric insulator, but an excellent thermal conductor.
 Crystalline materials often conduct heat.

 - Beryllium oxide